samueljens/myrepo/content/about/_index.md

 **Hello and welcome,**

-I am currently a Research Associate at the Center for News, Technology & Innovation.
+I am currently an Elections Data Scientist at the Associated Press.

 I am a PhD graduate from the Department of Political Science at Stony Brook University where I also remain an adjunct lecturer.
 My dissertation measured the risk aversion of elected officials in the U.S. Congress using speeches (text) from the *Congressional Record*.
 My committee was chaired by Professor Ryan Vander Wielen and included Professor Michael Peress and Professor Stanley Feldman.